hisurfadvisory/MACROSS/ncore/README.md

 	function does allow for passing another value if necessary.
 It will be set as <i>$eNM</i> and passed along as a separate param to the script you're calling.<br>
 <br>
-	If you are calling a python script, up to 9 values will be passed along as arguments that can be parsed using the sys.argv library in your python script:<br>
+	If you are calling a python script, up to 9 values (7 required defaults, 2 optional) will be passed along as arguments that can be parsed using the sys.argv library in your python script:<br>
 	&emsp;&emsp;1. the username<br>
 	&emsp;&emsp;2. the user's desktop<br>
 	&emsp;&emsp;3. the $vf19_MPOD hashtable that MACROSS uses to store default filepaths<br>